The History of Nexus Family Healing

-Our History IS filled with Many life-changing milestones!
+Our history is filled with many life-changing milestones!

 For over fifty years, we have grown and responded to the mental health needs of our communities, helping thousands of lives along the way.
-All of the lives changed, children helped, families strengthened, safe homes provided, and ripple effects of hope are thanks to our dedicated staff and to those who support us.
+All of the lives changed, children helped, families strengthened, safe homes provided, and ripple effects of hope are thanks to our dedicated employees and to those who support us.

 James J. Beattie, a former professional boxer, founded Nexus as a halfway house called Port Alpha in Downtown Minneapolis.
 Port Alpha provided long-term residential treatment to men who had been incarcerated.
 This program helped men address drug/alcohol abuse and sexually problematic behaviors.
 This program helped men in some of the toughest of situations, move forward with their lives.

 Port Alpha incorporated and changed its name to Nexus and our residential treatment program moved from downtown Minneapolis to Minnetonka.
-Through a partnership with Hennepin County, a need was identified for services that would help male youth ages 16-18 with sexually problematic behaviors.
+Through a partnership with Hennepin County, a need was identified for services that would help make youth ages 16-18 with sexually problematic behaviors.
 As a result, Nexus began residential treatment services for this age group.

 A survey from the Hennepin County Probation Department named Nexus as the most reputable residential correctional program contracting with Hennepin County.
-We began to look beyond residential, and started to partner with schools to develop potential in-house school programs.
+We began to look beyond residential, and started to partner with schools to develop potential in- school programs.

 The University of Minnesota helped us conduct a recidivism study to collect data on our former clients who had been involved in the criminal justice system.
 The study indicated that 90% of clients who graduated from our program did not re-enter the system within a two-year period.